GravityPDF/gravity-pdf-documentation/docs/v6/extensions/bulk-generator-add-on.md

 *Bulk Generator* is a premium plugin for Gravity PDF which allows you to easily bulk export Gravity PDF documents from Gravity Forms entries.
 Once the PDFs have been generated, you can download a zip file with all the files.

-You can purchase the Bulk Generator plugin from our [Extension Shop](https://gravitypdf.com/shop/bulk-generator-add-on/).
+You can purchase the Bulk Generator plugin from the [Extension Shop](https://gravitypdf.com/shop/bulk-generator-add-on/).
 This guide will walk you through installing and using the *Bulk Generator* plugin.

 ## Requirements